OctopusDeploy/docs/docs/deployments/kubernetes/deploy-container/index.md

 #### Ingress annotations

 Ingress resources only provide configuration.
-A Ingress Controller resource uses the Ingress configuration to direct network traffic within the Kubernetes cluster.
+An Ingress Controller resource uses the Ingress configuration to direct network traffic within the Kubernetes cluster.

 There are many Ingress Controller resources available.
 [NGINX](https://g.octopushq.com/NginxIngressController) is a popular option, that is used by the [Azure AKS service](https://g.octopushq.com/AzureIngressController).
 Google Cloud provides its [own Ingress Controller resource](https://g.octopushq.com/GoogleCloudIngressController).
 A [third party Ingress Controller resource](https://g.octopushq.com/AwsIngressController) is available for AWS making use of the ALB service.